fed/ui-component-example/README.md

 ## Prerequisites

 1. Setup [npm](https://nodejs.org/) properly for your development environment.
-2. Run `npm install -g grunt-cli` to to install Grunt's command line interface (CLI) globally.
+2. Run `npm install -g grunt-cli` to to install Grunt's command line interface (CLI) globally (you might as well use `npm start`, `npm build` and `npm test` if you don't want to install `grunt-cli` globally since it comes shipped as a dev dependency).

 ## Setup